JaimeSolisS/apache-kafka/02-Apache_Kafka_for_Beginners v2/04-Kafka_Twitter_Project/01-Kafka_Producer.md

         return hosebirdClient;
     }
 ```
+## Test Client

-To test if the cliern works, we have to make a loop for polling the data and stoping the client when we get an exception.
+To test if the client works, we have to make a loop for polling the data and stoping the client when we get an exception.
 ```java
     public void run() {
         logger.info("Setup");